ChintanChawla/ecommerce-project/README.md

 # Ecommerce-project

 # Overview
-This Node.js backend provides a set of APIs that allow a frontend to interact with the e-commerce platform.
-This project uses Node.js v16.15.0 and PostgreSQL for the database.
+This project includes a Node.js backend and a Next.js 14 frontend, creating a full-stack e-commerce platform.
+The backend is built with Node.js v20.3.1 and uses PostgreSQL as the database.
+The frontend, located in the frontend folder, interacts with the backend through a set of APIs, enabling a seamless user experience on the platform

 # Getting Started
 To use this backend, you will need to install the following dependencies:

-Node.js v16.15.0
+Node.js v20.3.1
 PostgreSQL
 ```
 npm install